vanhoefm/fragattacks/research/README.md

 - When testing a client, the tools sends a first fragment, _disassociates_ the client, and once the client has reconnected will send the second fragment.
 Ideally the client will immediately reconnect after sending the disassociation frame.
 This may require disabling all other networks in the client being tested.
-We also found that some client don't seem to properly handle the disassocation, and in that case you can add the `--full-reconnect` option as shown in the table to send a deauthentication frame instead.
+We also found that some clients don't seem to properly handle the disassocation, and in that case you can add the `--full-reconnect` option as shown in the table to send a deauthentication frame instead.

 ## 7.5.
+Mixed plain/encrypt attack (§6.3)

+- `ping I,E,P` and `linux-plain`: if this test succeeds the resulting attacks are described in Section 6.3 of the paper.
+Summarized, in combintation with the A-MSDU or cache vulnerability it can be exploited to inject packets.
+When not combined with any other vulnerabilities the impact is implementation-specific.

+- `ping I,P,E`: if this test succeeds it is trivial to inject plaintext frames towards the device _if_ fragmentation is being used by the network.

+- `ping I,P,P` and `ping I,P`: if this test succeeds it is trivial to inject plaintext frames towards the device independent of the network configuration.

+## 7.6.
 Broadcast fragment attack tests (§6.7)

 - So far we only found that clients are vulnerable to this attack.
-Several clients are only vulnerable while they are connecting to the network (and executing the 4-way handshake).
+Moreover, several clients were only vulnerable while they are connecting to the network (i.e. during the execution of the 4-way handshake).

 - `ping D,BP --bcast-ra`: to confirm the result of this test you have to run wireshark or tcpdump on the victim, and monitor whether the injected ping request is received by the victim.
-In wireshark you can use the filter `frame contains "test_ping_icmp"` to more easily detect this ping request.
+In tcpdump you can use the filter `icmp` and in wireshark you can also use the filter `frame contains "test_ping_icmp"` to more easily detect this ping request.

+- Because these tests send broadcast frames, which are not automatically retransmitted, it is recommended to execute this test several times.
+This is because background noise may prevent the tested devices from receiving the injected broadcast frame.

-## 7.6.
+## 7.7.
 A-MSDUs EAPOL attack tests (§6.8)

-- Several clients and APs are only vulnerable to this attack while the client is connecting to the network (and the 4-way handshake is being executed).
+- Several clients and APs are only vulnerable to this attack while the client is connecting to the network (i.e. during the execution of the 4-way handshake).

 - Several implementations incorrectly process A-MSDU frames that start with a valid EAPOL header.
 To test these implementations, you have to use the `eapol-amsdu-bad` test variant.
-Note that if this tests succeeds, the impact of the attack is practically identical to implementations that correctly parse such frames (see the paper for details).
+Note that if this tests succeeds, the impact of the attack is identical to implementations that correctly parse such frames (for details see Section 3.6 and 6.8 in the paper).

 - `eapol-amsdu BP` and `eapol-amsdu-bad BP`: to confirm the result of this test you have to run wireshark or tcpdump on the victim, and monitor whether the injected ping request is received by the victim.
-In wireshark you can use the filter `frame contains "test_ping_icmp"` to more easily detect this ping request.
+In tcpdump you can use the filter `icmp` and in wireshark you can also use the filter `frame contains "test_ping_icmp"` to more easily detect this ping request.

-## 7.7.
+## 7.8.
 Troubleshooting checklist

 In case the test tool doesn't appear to be working, check the following: